2021 Best Communication & Media Studies Colleges for Non-Traditional Students in Rhode Island

 When you have some time, check it out - you may want to bookmark the link so you don't forget it.

-Featured Communication & Media Studies Programs
+Best Communication & Media Studies Schools for Non-Traditional Students

 Roger Williams University has taken the #1 spot in this year's communication & media studies ranking for non-traditional students.
-Located in the large suburb of Bristol, RWU is a private not-for-profit college with a small student population.
+Located in the suburb of Bristol, RWU is a private not-for-profit college with a small student population.
 As a testament to the quality of education offered at RWU, the school also landed the #2 rank in our Best Colleges for Communication & Media Studies in Rhode Island ranking.

-The school has a low student loan default rate of 1.2%.
-There are approximately 1,561 students at RWU that take at least one class online.
+About 1.2% of RWU students default on their loans in three years, which is lower than average.
+Approximately 1,561 students take at least one class online at RWU.
 About 539 of the students at RWU are attending part time.

 University of Rhode Island earned the #2 spot in our 2021 rankings.
-Located in the large suburb of Kingston, URI is a public school with a fairly large student population.
+Located in the large suburb of Kingston, URI is a public college with a large student population.
 In addition to being on our best for non-traditional students list, URI has also earned the #3 rank in our Best Colleges for Communication & Media Studies in Rhode Island ranking.

 Rhode Island College comes in at #3 in this year's ranking.
-Located in the large suburb of Providence, RIC is a public college with a medium-sized student population.
+Located in the large suburb of Providence, RIC is a public school with a medium-sized student population.
 RIC not only placed well in our non-traditional rankings.
 It is also #5 on our Best Colleges for Communication & Media Studies in Rhode Island list.

 Non-Traditional Student Rankings in Majors Related to Communications